Table of Contents

 Non-Toxic Fly Traps You Can Buy

 Too much hassle or not finding any success with your DIY fly trap projects?
-You can buy reasonably-priced non-toxic fly traps if that is a better use of your time.
+Now, you can buy reasonably-priced non-toxic fly traps.
 Here are a few suggestions:

 - Sewanta Outdoor Disposable Hanging Fly Traps